The Complete Guide to the Water Parks at Walt Disney World

 Surrounding the pool is ample seating with lounge chairs spread out along a white sandy beach.

 Disney’s Typhoon Lagoon also offers a private surfing session for experienced riders.
 During this session guests will enjoy a three-hour session that includes 100 waves (broken into sets of 25) along with experienced instructions to provide as much assistance as possible.
 Starting at 6: 45 AM in the morning or 5:30 in the evening, this experience is limited to a maximum of 40 guests, including spectators.
-Park admission is not required and more information can be obtained by clicking here.

 Currently not available is Disney’s “Learn to Surf Like a Pro” surf class.
 These two and one-half hour surfing classes are perfect for first timers or beginning riders.
 Classes are limited to 12 students ages eight & older and surfing equipment is provided.